 Sections 8 (6) of CRMC's Aquaculture Preliminary Request Form requires applicants to "demonstrate that the alteration will not unreasonably interfere with, impair, or significantly impact existing public access to, or use of, tidal waters and/or the shore".
 Additionally, Section 8 (10) requires applicants to "demonstrate that the alteration or activity will not result in significant conflicts with water-dependent uses and activities such as recreational boating, fishing, swimming, navigation and commerce".
 Each application asserts that no conflicts are anticipated because the proposed areas are several hundred feet from shore and occupied only during the winter months.
-Respectfully, we disagree with the application's assertion that the proposed activities will not result in significant conflicts.
+Respectfully, we disagree with the application's assertion that the proposed activities will not unreasonably interfere with current use of the area, and that the proposed activities will not result in significant conflicts, and will detail our concerns below.